Sunset Sons: Formation

 The seed of the band formed when drummer Jed Laidlaw was visiting a bar called Le Surfing, based at Estagnot beach near Hossegor, to visit a friend he had met whilst teaching surfing in the Canary Islands.
 That night, singer Rory Williams was performing in the bar, where he also worked washing dishes.
 He had moved there a year earlier on his way to Biarritz to surf.
 They hit it off and decided to start a band to make some money over the winter season, alongside friends Robin Windram (guitar) and Pete Harper (bass).

 They originally formed a covers band called The Cheerleaders, relocating to the French Alps for the winter to perform for the young snowboard crowd in the three valleys, basing themselves predominantly in the towns of Tignes and Val d’Isere.
 After performing sometimes up to three shows a day in the various bars of the ski resorts, and becoming known for their raucous shows and unusual choices of songs, ranging from Queens of the Stone Age, to Kanye West, they decided to write their own material.

 On relocating back to Hossegor for the summer they changed their name to Sunset Sons and spent every Friday in a local dance studio writing songs.
 Laidlaw sent some demos to a former Sony Music Executive, who had been Laidlaw's label manager when he drummed in a previous band, and who was looking for a new management project at the time.
-He flew to Hossegor to see them perform four songs in a tiny bar, and was impressed by the crowd's reaction.
+He flew to Hossegor to see them perform four songs in a bar, and was impressed by the crowd's reaction.

 The band recorded their debut demo EP in a house they rented in Hossegor over the winter, with producer James Lewis.
 They named it Le Surfing, after the bar where they met.

-Le Surfing was self-released on 20 February 2014 and climbed to number 6 in the iTunes Rock Chart.
-This caught the attention of record companies and publishers.
+The EP was self-released on 20 February 2014 and reached number 6 in the iTunes Rock Chart, which caught the attention of record companies and publishers.

 The band were keen to be seen in their natural habitat, so arranged a tour of the French Alps, and a subsequent tour of surf towns in the UK, refusing to play any major cities.